Skylark95/DND-Notes/Odyssey/Notes/notes.md

 # Handout: Prophesy of the oracle
 - shape silver fire of the
-- cliam the might weapons
+- claim the might weapons
-- drink deep from the dragonhorn
+- drink deep from the dragon horn

 # Character Backstory
 - Demetria has something that belongs with me Mossy temple in the old woods

 # Travel
 - Party took an oath of service
-- 1 Furnished Dragonlord coin (give to Damen - litch)
+- 1 Furnished Dragon lord coin (give to Damen - litch)

 # Estoria
 - The horn is here